pdxmph/imgup-cli/README.md

   --image band1.jpg --desc "Opening act" \
   --image band2.jpg --desc "Main performance" \
   --tags concert,music

+# Upload to SmugMug/Flickr AND post to fediverse
+imgup --backend smugmug --fedi \
+  --post "Check out these photos from today's hike!" \
+  --image mountain.jpg --desc "View from the summit" \
+  --image trail.jpg --desc "Trail through the forest" \
+  --tags hiking,nature,photography
 ```

 By default, the snippet is printed to stdout.
 You can pipe it into `pbcopy` or similar to get it right on your clipboard.